HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/au-2/index.md

 d.
 Provide a rationale for why the event types selected for logging are deemed to be adequate to support after-the-fact investigations of incidents; and
 e.
 Review and update the event types selected for logging within every 365 days and whenever there is a significant system modification.

 ## OPS Implementation

 OPS inherits audit tools and capabilities from Cloud.gov and login.gov to audit the logs of Developer and OPS user account actions, respectively.

-TODO: Get SSP from cloud.gov and verify what we can inherit
+TODO: Get SSP from cloud.gov and login.gov and verify what we can inherit

 a.i The following events must be identified within server audit logs:
 - a.i.1 | *inherited from Cloud.gov*